The Fearless Vampire Killers: Animated opening sequence

 The comedy mask disappears and the MGM lion turns into a cartoon vampire with blood dripping from its mouth.
 From its older airings in some European countries, the MGM lion fades instead with a different-looking vampire design.
 This is found on the MGM/UA laserdisc of the film.

 Release

 Critical reception

 On the review aggregator website Rotten Tomatoes, The Fearless Vampire Killers holds an approval rating of 71% based on 34 reviews, with an average rating of 6.3/10.
 The website's critics consensus reads, "This uneven but amiable 1967 vampire picture is part horror spoof, part central European epic, and 100 percent Roman Polanski, whose signature sensibility colors every frame."
+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 9 critics, indicating "mixed or average" reviews.

+In his contemporary view for The Chicago Sun-Times, Roger Ebert gave the film one star out of a possible 4, writing "nobody laughed" for the entire length of the screening he attended.

 Home media

 The Fearless Vampire Killers was issued on laserdisc in 1993 on MGM/UA, released to DVD by Warner Home Video on September 13, 2005, as a Region 1 widescreen DVD, and later in other territories.
 This version is Polanski's original cut bearing The Fearless Vampire Killers title card.
 A region-free Brazilian DVD was issued by Cinemagia that, while using a dated 4:3 letterbox master of the original cut, has the US prologue as a bonus feature.
 Outside of 16 mm or 35 mm prints, no known official releases of the re-edited US cut exist.

 The film, using the same version as the 2005 DVD, was released by Warner Home Video in France on December 20, 2013.
 This Blu-ray is locked to Region B and does not play on most North American Blu-ray players.
 In September 2019, Warner Archive announced a US Blu-ray for The Fearless Vampire Killers.
 Released two months later, it utilizes a new 2019 HD re-master of Polanski's original cut, along with the extras from the DVD release and the addition of the US animated prologue.